foodcoopshop/foodcoopshop/README.md

 * PHP needs to be able to call mysqldump with exec() for database backups

 ## Installation
 * This is the developers area.
 If you want to use the software "as is", please follow the [installation details](https://foodcoopshop.github.io/en/installation-details) in the software documentation.
-If you have questions or if you **want be informed if a new version is released**, please drop me an email: office@foodcoopshop.com (Mario).
+If you have questions please [create a new issue](https://github.com/foodcoopshop/foodcoopshop/issues/new) on Github.
 * Basically follow the [installation details](https://foodcoopshop.github.io/en/installation-details) for setup.
 But do **clone the repository**!
 * Before doing any of the configuration changes, follow the steps below
 * If You work on a local machine, do not change the owner of the files to www-data.
 Instead set permissions as shown below